awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-config-configurationrecorder-recordinggroup.md

 `ResourceTypes`  <a name="cfn-config-configurationrecorder-recordinggroup-resourcetypes"></a>
 A comma\-separated list that specifies the types of AWS resources for which AWS Config records configuration changes \(for example, `AWS::EC2::Instance` or `AWS::CloudTrail::Trail`\)\.
 To record all configuration changes, you must set the `AllSupported` option to `false`\.
-If you set this option to `true`, when AWS Config adds support for a new type of resource, it will not record resources of that type unless you manually add that type to your recording group\.
+If you set the `AllSupported` option to false and populate the `ResourceTypes` option with values, when AWS Config adds support for a new type of resource, it will not record resources of that type unless you manually add that type to your recording group\.
 For a list of valid `resourceTypes` values, see the **resourceType Value** column in [Supported AWS Resource Types](https://docs.aws.amazon.com/config/latest/developerguide/resource-config-reference.html#supported-resources)\.
 *Required*: No
 *Type*: List of String